 The episode description, also known as show notes, is the place where you can get your listeners excited about your new episode and offer important details about it.
 The description appears in the podcast directories you publish to and also serves as the content for your blog post in your Libsyn blog page, or in WordPress or Blogger (if you’re using OnPublish).
 It’s also included in your RSS feed, so it will appear in places like Apple Podcasts.

-You can refine your description by formatting your text (such as bolding words or using colors) and by including links and images.
+You can refine your description by formatting your text (such as bolding words) and by including links and images.
 (See Including Images in Your Episode Description.)
 Note that some podcasting applications don’t always show the full range of formatting.

 Tags function like keywords to help people find your episode.
 For example, if your episode is about meditation, creating a “meditation” tag makes it more likely that your episode will appear to listeners who are searching for that keyword.
 Note that tags are most useful if your show is on YouTube because YouTube uses tags to help people find episodes.
 Most podcast directories, including Apple podcasts, don’t make use of tags.